Thickness-dependent polarization of strained BiFeO3 films with constant tetragonality

-To understand why the polarization suddenly drops when decreasing the thickness in ultrathin strained (001) BFO films, while the axial ratio is still very large for low thickness, we have conducted first principles-based, effective Hamiltonian calculations~\cite{prosandeev_kittel_2010,albrecht_ferromagnetism_2010,kornev_finite-temperature_2007} that take into account free surfaces as in Ref.~\cite{prosandeev_kittel_2010}.
+To understand why the measured polarization suddenly drops in ultrathin strained (001) BFO films, while the axial ratio is still very large, we have conducted first-principles-based, effective Hamiltonian calculations~\cite{prosandeev_kittel_2010,albrecht_ferromagnetism_2010,kornev_finite-temperature_2007} that take into account free surfaces~\cite{prosandeev_kittel_2010}.
 We used the lattice parameter of the STO substrate for the pseudo-cubic in-plane lattice constant of BFO, leading to a misfit strain of -1.8\%, in agreement with the experimental value.
 The calculation includes the local electric dipoles, the strain tensor and tilting of the oxygen octahedra.
-The electrical boundary conditions are governed by a coefficient denoted as $\beta$, as described in Ref.~\onlinecite{ponomareva_atomistic_2005}.
+The electrical boundary conditions are governed by a coefficient denoted as $\beta$ described in Ref.~\onlinecite{ponomareva_atomistic_2005}.
 Practically, $\beta$ can vary between 0 (ideal open-circuit, maximal depolarizing field) and $\beta$ = 1 (ideal short-circuit, fully screened depolarizing field).
-Realistic systems lie between these two extremes.
-To determine $\beta$ for each of our grown films we first extract the P$_\mathrm{z}$/P$_\mathrm{max}$ values from a B-spline interpolation of the experimental data (Fig.~\ref{fig:P_PMAX}, blue diamonds) and then vary $\beta$ in the calculations until the predicted P$_\mathrm{z}$/P$_\mathrm{max}$ perfectly agrees with the experimentally-extracted one.
-Figure~\ref{fig:beta_t} shows the resulting $\beta$ values.
-One can first note that $\beta$ decreases with thickness, indicating that the observed decrease of polarization is related to imperfect screening of the depolarizing field.
-Another important observation to be made here is that the vanishing of the overall z-component of the polarization (which occurs experimentally for thicknesses lower than 5.6~nm, see Fig.~\ref{fig:P_PMAX}) is associated with values of $\beta$ lower than 0.4 (see Fig.~\ref{fig:beta_t}).
+To determine $\beta$ for each of our grown films we first extract the P$_\mathrm{z}$/P$_\mathrm{max}$ values from a B-spline interpolation of the experimental data (Fig.~\ref{fig:P_PMAX}, blue diamonds) and then vary $\beta$ in the calculations until the predicted P$_\mathrm{z}$/P$_\mathrm{max}$ perfectly agrees with the experimentally extracted one.
+Figure~\ref{fig:beta_t} shows the resulting $\beta$ values. $\beta$ decreases with thickness, indicating that the observed decrease of polarization is related to imperfect screening of the depolarizing field.
+The vanishing of the overall z-component of the polarization (which occurs experimentally for thicknesses lower than 5.6~nm, see Fig.~\ref{fig:P_PMAX}) is associated with values of $\beta$ lower than 0.4 (see Fig.~\ref{fig:beta_t}).